daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 At NY Lunch (11:30–13:30), we can expect deeper retracement to take out profitable traders after NY AM.

+---

+For now, use last 5 NWOGs and lsat 5 NDOGs.
+ICT uses NWOG formed in prev 60 trading days, but students should focus ONLY on the LAST 5 NWOGs and on the LAST 5 NDOGs

+---

+Mohawk is when wick has go just above or below, that was perfect if we speak about FVG or FVG.C.E.

+---

+If we have VI and FVG we should merge them and use them together

+---

+We should always have on our Charts:
+* -1.D.H if it's not Sunday
+* -1.D.L if it's not Sunday
+* -2.D.H if it's not Sunday
+* -2.D.L if it's not Sunday
+* -3.D.H if it's not Sunday
+* -3.D.L if it's not Sunday

+The Market will gravitate to those levels of liquidity...

+It will help us trust that The Market is not going to reverse on us unless take these levels.

+Order flow:
+We should find an Order Block

+---

+If we open in a lower half of prev.Day range, we should look at prev.Day.L, because we can expect price will expand lower towards prev.D.L

+---

+Watch this lecture many more times!

 ### ICT 2024 Mentorship \ Lecture #14 August 22, 2024 Begins 9:00am ET
 [ICT 2024 Mentorship \ Lecture #14 August 22, 2024 Begins 9:00am ET](https://www.youtube.com/watch?v=WiMVPc4cvG8)